TREATMENT-EXPERIENCED* STUDIES

 SECONDARY OBJECTIVES

-To evaluate the effects of treatment on hemoglobin concentration, platelet count,
+To evaluate the effects of treatment on hemoglobin concentration, platelet count, and liver and spleen volumes.2

 Patients previously treated with imiglucerase maintained stability vs. baseline for up to 5 years after switching to VPRIV.1,2